headlessNode/whisper-space/README.md

 ## TODOS

 - Implement pagination on the homepage to limit the number of posts displayed at once and improve load times.
-- Implement the ability to filter posts by date or title.
+- Implement the ability to filter posts by date.
 - Add user profile page where members can view and update their account information.
 - Add unit tests for critical routes and logic (e.g., user sign-up, login, post creation).